Managing Allergies: Tips for a Sniffle-Free Season

 Smart Medication Use

 For many, medication offers respite from allergy symptoms.
 Antihistamines can tackle sneezing and itching, while decongestants can clear stuffy noses.
 Nasal sprays can reduce inflammation and are most effective when used regularly.
 Consult a healthcare provider to develop a medication plan that suits your needs.
-Consistent use can keep symptoms at bay, ensuring you breathe easy all season.
+Consistent use can keep symptoms at bay, ensuring you breathe easily all season.

 Natural Remedies Worth Trying